99 Well Hall Road,

 The Odeon was divided into a twin-screen in January 1973 with 450 seats in the original circle and a small 130 seat screen located in the rear stalls.

 From 1st November 1981 the Odeon was taken over by the independent chain;Panton Films and it was re-named Coronet Cinema.
 The Coronet Cinema closed on 13th January 2000 and has remained closed and unused ever since.
-In early 2007 plans were proposed to convert the building into a childrens play area and day care centre, but these have not been approved.
+In early-2007 plans were proposed to convert the building into a children’s play area and day care centre, but these have not been approved.
 In February 2011, the auditorium was demolished, leaving only the front corner entrance intact.
+By 2015, the entrance foyer had been converted into a gymnasium.

 The former Odeon was a Grade II Listed building.